Hereosdapp/Hereos/README.md

 # Hereos (pronounced as "Heroes")
 ## Project details:
-- Game being developed on the EOS smart contract platform.
+- Game being developed on the EOSIO smart contract platform.
 - No ICO (in fact, the project doesn't even use a token and nobody can invest in founder items before the product is completed).
 - Completely decentralized (no central website required, no data stored outside the blockchain).
 - One time auction of very limited founder items which will generate a lifetime passive income for a few lucky winners.